Azure/azure-sdk-for-go/sdk/monitor/azingest/README.md

 An authenticated client object is required to upload logs.
 The examples demonstrate using [azidentity.NewDefaultAzureCredential][default_cred_ref] to authenticate; however, the client accepts any [azidentity][azure_identity] credential.
 See the [azidentity][azure_identity] documentation for more information about other credential types.

-The clients default to the Azure public cloud.
+The clients defaults to the Azure public cloud.
 For other cloud configurations, see the [cloud][cloud_documentation] package documentation.

 #### Create a client